-The Club is operating at near full capacity.
+The Club is operating at greatly reduced capacity.
 In order to keep operating in this fashion assistance is required from all visitors to the facility.
-The following restrictions are in accoradnce with NSW Public Health Orders:
+The following restrictions are in accordance with NSW Public Health Orders:

 • Do not attend the Club if you have any cold of flu like symptoms.

 • Do not attend the Club if there is any chance you may have been in contact with someone who has, or might have coronavirus, in the last 14 days.

 • Please check the Latest NSW Health COVID-19 news and updates.